Machine Learning for Beginners: A 2024 Introductory Guide

 - Labels: Labels are the ‘answers’ you’re trying to predict.
 In the house price example, the label would be the actual selling price of the house.
 In classification problems (like identifying cats in images), the labels would be ‘cat’ or ‘not cat’.

 - Algorithms: Algorithms are the mathematical functions that learn patterns from the data.
 Several algorithms exist, including linear regression, logistic regression, decision trees, and neural networks.
-We’ll delve into these below.
+We’ll these below.

 - Model: A model is the output of a machine learning algorithm.
 It’s the learned representation of the relationships between features and labels.